St Brelade: Transport

-There are a large number of main roads in the parish, including the western terminus of the A1 and the Five Mile Road.
+There are several main roads in the parish, including the western terminus of the A1 and the Five Mile Road.

-The parish was formerly served by the Jersey Railway, which connected Corbière to St. Aubin then onto St. Helier along the coast.
-In 1871, it was proposed that the Jersey Railway, which at the time only extended to St. Aubin, should be extended to La Moye to serve the Granite quarry.
+The parish was formerly served by the Jersey Railway, which connected Corbière to St. Aubin, then on to St. Helier along the coast.
+In 1871, it was proposed that the Jersey Railway, which at the time only extended to St. Aubin, should be extended to La Moye to serve the granite quarry.
 The line was closed in 1936 after a fire in a station.
-The Germans re-utilised the track during the Occupation.
+The Germans re-used the track during the Occupation.

 The old railway track has been converted into a shared-use countryside park and pathway known as the Railway Walk.
 As part of the Sustainable Transport Policy, there will be a toucan crossing installed at the junction of the Walk with La Rue du Pont Marquet, which is an accident black spot.

 Landmarks

 Jersey's prison is situated at La Moye, and the island's desalination plant is also sited in the parish.

 St Aubin's Fort is located on an islet in St Aubin's Bay.
 It was built at the command of Sir Henry Cornish in 1542.
 It became a fort in 1643, during the English Civil War.
 The islet was refortified during the Occupation.

-The lighthouse at La Corbière features on the Jersey £5 note (see Jersey pound) and the Jersey 20-pence piece (see coins of the Jersey pound).
+The lighthouse at La Corbière features on the Jersey £5 note (see Jersey pound) and the Jersey 20-pence piece (see Coins of the Jersey pound).
 "La Corbière" means the place of ravens or crows.
 This corner of the island had a fearsome reputation amongst sailors and was the scene of many wrecks.
 The lighthouse was constructed in 1873, designed by Sir John Coode.
 A causeway connects the lighthouse to the mainland but is cut off for large parts of the day.

 Religious sites

 St. Brelade's Church is situated at the end of St. Brelade's Bay, an unusual situation being comparatively distant from historic centres of population.
 The small Fisherman's Chapel alongside contains mediaeval frescoes which survived the iconoclasm of the Reformation.
 According to folklore, the reason for the siting of the parish church is that originally the St. Bréladais intended to build the church inland, much nearer to the homes of the congregation.
-However les p'tits faîtchieaux (the little people) who had their temple in a nearby dolmen were disturbed by the construction of the foundations and, every night, would undo the construction work and magically transport all the tools and materials down to the shoreline.
+However, les p'tits faîtchieaux (the little people) who had their temple in a nearby dolmen were disturbed by the construction of the foundations and, every night, would undo the construction work and magically transport all the tools and materials down to the shoreline.
 Eventually the humans gave up and built the church where the fairies had indicated.